This is a gear review about the best power banks for backpacking 2023.

 It does depend on how many devices you intend to take with you and will need to be charged.
 For a lot of people, one port is enough as they only use it for their phone.
 While if you bring multiple devices then two or more ports may be needed.

 The number of ports a power bank has can be a good and bad thing.
-You could take turns to charge devices, if your power bank only has one port, but sometimes it is easiest to charge multiple things at once.
+You could take turns charging devices if your power bank only has one port, but sometimes it is easiest to charge multiple things at once.

-It is up to you, but sometimes 2 ports is better than 1, especially if you need two devices charged quickly.
+It is up to you, but sometimes 2 ports are better than 1, especially if you need two devices charged quickly.

-The faster you want your devices or the power bank to charge, then results in a faster battery pack input and output rates.
-It would be ideal to have a quick charging power bank, so then there is less waiting round for devices to charge.
+The faster you want your devices or the power bank to charge, the results in faster battery pack input and output rates.
+It would be ideal to have a quick charging power bank, so then there is less waiting around for devices to charge.

 Makes of phones all take different amounts of time to charge, as do different makes of power banks.
 What you want is something that can charge at a reasonable length.